Pothole frequently asked questions

 How do you repair potholes?

 For smaller potholes we use a cold bagged material which can be poured into the hole.
 The material self levels and forms a very hard surface, making the road safe.

 For larger potholes we cut out a section of the road around the hole, clear out old material and fill it with hot material.

 If a road has lots of potholes it may require more work like patching or resurfacing.

 There have been potholes on the road for a while, when will they be repaired?

 We might not know about it.
-You can report a pothole using our online form.
+You can report a pothole using our Report a pothole online form.

 I pay high road tax and petrol prices, so why aren't the roads in better condition?